 So this morning, on Friday, September 29, 2017 at 10:03 am, at 24 years old, I found out my grandmom is in the hospital and is not doing well.
 This isn’t a shocker – she’s had cancer for a while now, and the only thing we can really be sure of in life is that we’re all going to pass away at some point – yet it still feels tragic.
 My obsession with time has always made me conscious of not wanting to waste any of it – yet her situation is forcing me to realize how much time has been wasted between us.

-For a chunk of my life, I was largely absent from my grandmother’s life.
+For a chunk of my life, we were largely absent from each other’s lives.
 I have the greatest memories of sleeping over her house before Easter with my sisters and cousins, of her taking me to mini golf, and watching me when my parents were away.
 She taught me how to play 500 Rummy, told me her life stories, and now that I’m older it’s quite apparent that I could have gotten my dry sense of humor, love of mystery novels, and free spirit from her.
-Then, for reasons that are perhaps no one’s fault, there’s a big space of time that is void of her presence.
+Then, for reasons that are perhaps no one’s fault, there’s a big space of time void of her presence.

 Life is filled with change, and it can take everything away from you.
 But love is our constant in this ever-changing world, and no matter what life takes from us, it can never take away our love.

-I guess the whole point of this entry is this: you can obsess and obsess and obsess over time, but at the end of the day, you’re only human, and mistakes will be made, and time will be lost forever.
+I guess the whole point of this entry is this: you can obsess and obsess and obsess over time, but at the end of the day, you’re only human, and mistakes will be made, and in spite of your best efforts, moments will be lost forever.
 You can’t get that time back, but you can keep learning from the years of your life, and you can keep using your time more wisely.
 You can never make the calls or visits you never made, but you can make new calls and visits with the people in your present.
 You can take the love you’ve built with others over time, and you can expand and share it.
 Pass it on to others, and enable them to do the same.